The Night Clerk: Plot

 Bart Bromley lives with his mom and has Asperger syndrome.
 He places hidden cameras in a room at the hotel where he works as a night desk clerk and uses the live feeds and recordings to overcome his social awkwardness by imitating the speech and mannerisms of the guests.
 On his nightly shift, Bart watches Karen, who has recently checked in.
 After his shift, he buys ice cream, goes home, and continues to watch Karen.

 Bart sees Karen let an unknown man into her room.
 After they argue, the man begins to beat her.
 Bart watches as a gun falls from Karen's purse, then drives to the hotel to try to rescue her.
-He enters via a side door, and soon afterwards Bart's co-worker Jack hears a gunshot.
+He enters via a side door, and soon afterward Bart's co-worker Jack hears a gunshot.
 Jack enters Karen's room, where he finds Karen dead and Bart sitting on the bed.
 While Jack calls 911, Bart removes the hidden cameras, but accidentally leaves a storage card behind.

 The next day, Bart is questioned by Detective Espada and claims he went home after buying ice cream, then returned to the hotel because he forgot his wallet.
 Espada realizes Bart is lying because if he had not had his wallet, he would not have been able to buy ice cream.
 Bart later re-watches the recording of Karen's room and sees that the man she met had a tattoo of a bird on his arm.

 The next day, Bart's boss reassigns him to a new hotel.
 On his first shift, he meets Andrea Rivera, who recognizes that he has Asperger's, flirts with him, and checks into a room.
 The next day, Bart finds that he is missing a storage card, which Espada finds.
 Bart places cameras in Andrea's room and later shares a kiss with her near the hotel's pool.